William Legh, 1st Baron Newton

+Early life

 Legh was the son of William Legh.

+Career

 He sat as a Member of Parliament for Lancashire South from 1859 to 1865 and for Cheshire East from 1868 to 1885.
 On 27 August 1892 he was raised to the peerage as Baron Newton, of Newton-in-Makerfield in the County Palatine of Lancaster.

 On 5 May 1866 he was commissioned as Lieutenant-Colonel to command the 4th Administrative Battalion, Cheshire Rifle Volunteer Corps, and after his period of command he was appointed Honorary Colonel of the part-time battalion on 25 January 1873.

+Personal life

 Lord Newton married Emily Jane, daughter of the Venerable Charles Nourse Wodehouse, Archdeacon of Norwich, in 1856.

 He died in December 1898, aged 69, and was succeeded in the barony by his eldest son Thomas, who became a government minister.
 His great-grandson Peter Legh, 4th Baron Newton, was also a Conservative politician and government minister.
 Lady Newton died in 1901.